ersankarimi/nuxt-ui-starter/README.md

 ## 🔍 Linting & Formatting

-Since ESLint is already configured to format the code, there's no need for duplicating functionality with Prettier.
+This project follows a strict linting and formatting setup using **ESLint** with **Antfu's ESLint config**.

 If you have Prettier installed in your editor, we recommend disabling it to avoid conflicts.

-This project follows a strict linting and formatting setup using **ESLint** with **Antfu's ESLint config**:

 ### **Run Lint Check**